-Here is our list of the top company offsite ideas.
+Here is our list of the creative company offsite ideas and team building activities.

 This list includes: